 The outflow winds are accelerated by the perturbation-pressure gradient associated with the downburst mesohigh.
-Considering only the horizontal pressure-gradient force in Newton's 2nd Law (see the Dynamics Chapter), estimate the acceleration from
+Considering only the horizontal pressure-gradient force in Newton's 2nd Law (see the Forces & Winds Chapter), you can estimate the acceleration from

-Radar reflectivity from the San Angelo (SJT) Texas weather radar.
+Radar reflectivity from the San Angelo (SJT), Texas, USA, weather radar.
 White circle shows radar location.
-Thunderstorm cells with heavy rain are over and northeast of the radar.
+Thunderstorm cells with heavy rain (darker greys) are over and northeast of the radar.
 Arrows show ends of gust front.
-Scale at right is dBZ.
-Elevation angle is 0.5°.
+Scale at right is radar reflectivity in dBZ.
+Radar elevation angle is 0.5°.
 Both figs. courtesy of the National Center for Atmospheric Research, based on National Weather Service radar data, NOAA.